redhat-sap/sap-workshops/sap-enablement-ansible/README.md

 -----------------------

 In this Lab the inventory is already configured globally in `/etc/ansible/hosts` .
-The hana servers are group in the group `hana`, the S/4HANA server is named `s4hana`
+The hana servers are in the group `hana`, the S/4HANA server is named `s4hana`

 -   Run `ansible all --list-hosts` — You will see an output similar to
     this: